 So with the EDC Backpack’s 50 percent larger storage space, I can now carry more without feeling like I am.
 Due to the new structural support, enhanced suspension geometry and the comfort of abundant Evazote cushioning all around with dual DRI-LEX ventilation.

 The most visible difference between the Litespeed and EDC Backpack are the external sidewall pockets.
 Very handy zippered compartments with MOLLE integrated, just large enough for a t-shirt, water bottle, gloves, hat, snacks and other similarly sized gear.

 Craftily hidden yet extremely accessible upside down pockets are layered under the aforementioned compartments.
 Objects are designed to drop into the hands when opened with D-ring points to attach optional cords.
 Think flashlights and tools for swift access or stashes and valuables to hide.

-Perhaps the most significant addition to the FAST Pack is the weather-resistant flat compartment with roll-top closure for laptops and documents.
+Perhaps the most significant addition to the FAST Pack EDC is the weather-resistant flat compartment with roll-top closure for laptops and documents.
 Isolated between the main compartment and back panel.
 Each side is cushion protected and lined with a slick ripstop nylon internal and an external Cordura layering.
 Airport security checks made easy; quick laptop removal.

 Classic Triple Aught Design pack features are intact, some with upgrades and enhancements.

 Such as the dual internal mesh pockets, hypalon reinforcements, front admin pocket, extensive MOLLE integration, transporter tail, compression strapping, better strap / back panel foam, moisture management materials, increased hardware / parts and more.